pshem/scripts/README.md

 optional arguments:
   -h, --help            show this help message and exit -c, --case-insensitive
-                        Pass if you want to ignore case -C, --case-sensitive  Pass if you care about the case
+                        Pass if you want to ignore case(default) -C, --case-sensitive  Pass if you care about the case -v, --verbose         Pass once to print the ciphertext.
+To be extended

 ```
 * More scripts may or may not be written later